-If you’re looking to buy a condo, you may have come across some MLS listings that are being sold as “assignments“.
-Today we’re going to look at exactly what an assignment is and what it means for the Buyer.
+If you’re looking to buy a condo, you may have come across some MLS listings that are being sold as "assignments".
+Here's what a condo assignment is and what it means for the Buyer.

 Some background on pre-construction condos…